 These pay out an increasing amount each year.
-You can opt for a specific percentage increase each - say, 3% - or in line with inflation.
-This is usually the Retail Prices Index (RPI).
+You can opt for a specific percentage increase each – say, 3% – or in line with inflation.
+The latter is usually pegged to the Retail Prices Index (RPI).

-Single-life annuities - meaning that the income is paid to just you - account for around two thirds of all those sold, but if you have a partner who might outlive you it can cause problems.
+Single-life annuities – meaning that the income is paid only to you – account for around two thirds of all those sold, but if you have a partner who might outlive you, it can cause problems.

-You can set the amount that is paid after the first death - at 100% (the same as the initial rate), or 66% or 50%.
-The starting rate is lower than for a single-life annuity, but this product could end up paying out more in the long run.
+You can set the amount that is paid after the first death at 100% (the same as the initial rate), or 66% or 50%.
+The starting rate is lower than for a single-life annuity, but a joint-life annuity could end up paying out more in the long run.

 The payouts from these are tied to the stock market, so the amount they give you varies depending on the success of underlying investments.
-They start by paying an initial annual sum, which rises or falls in subsequent years.
+They start by paying an initial annual sum that then rises or falls in subsequent years.